 This root cellar is actually a multi-purpose building.
-You could use it as a root cellar, storm shelter, or a storage building too.
-Because of its smaller size, you may not even have to worry with a building permit.
+You could use it as a root cellar, storm shelter, or storage building too.
+Because of its smaller size, you may not even have to worry about a building permit.

-But what is so great about this building is that the materials are extremely cost effective.
+But what is so great about this building is that the materials are extremely cost-effective.
 It has a very cute shape to it and is definitely unique.
-So if you are looking for a structure to use as a root cellar and do so uniquely and with little cost then this might be a good option for you.
+So if you are looking for a structure to use as a root cellar and do so uniquely and with the little cost then this might be a good option for you.

 6. Earth Bag Dome

 This too is built from earthbags.
 Earthbags are great building materials because they are made by simply placing sand and other earth matter in a bag.
 They are then stacked together like bricks.

 So this structure is not only cost-effective but it too is very unique.
 It can certainly be used as a root cellar option.

 This root cellar is very unique and beautiful to look at.
 They built this structure out of cordwood and created a green roof too.
 It is backed into the earth which helps to keep your vegetables nice and cool all year long.

 But what is so unique about this particular root cellar is the green roof.
 The author of the post tells you how she created a modular green roof.
 It is a really neat idea and one I’m sure many would love.

 This site gives you four great DIY root cellar options.
 They range in ideas from placing a trash can in the ground and covering it with hay bales to converting a barrel into a root cellar.

 So these ideas are obviously very economical.
 They are also easy to construct so even those that are unfamiliar with carpentry skills could construct their own root cellars.
 So if you are in the market for an economical and simple root cellar then these ideas might be for you.